chaiovercode/ai-leadership-notes/01-Intro-to-AI-ML/README.md

 > **"AI is not about building a brain.
 It's about building a machine that can recognize patterns in data better and faster than any human ever could."**

 Alright, let's talk AI.
-And I mean *actually* talk about it—not throw jargon at you and hope something sticks.
+And I mean *actually* talk about it and not throw jargon at you and hope something sticks.
 This guide is for people who need to understand what's happening under the hood without becoming a computer scientist overnight.

-By the end of this, you won't just *know* what AI is—you'll understand *why* it works the way it does.
+By the end of this, you won't just *know* what AI is and you will understand *why* it works the way it does.
 That's the goal.
 Let's go.

 ---